-I track my wardrobe inventory and log my outfits using Airtable, which is a free and very easy to use web app (with mobile app) that’s a combination spreadsheet and relational database.
+I track my wardrobe inventory and log my outfits using Airtable, which is a free (with paid tiers) and very easy to use web app (with mobile app) that’s a combination spreadsheet and relational database.
 You can view the schema I use and copy the template here.
 Scroll down to see screenshots of more mobile and desktop views of the tracker.

 I like it because I can easily log outfits from the mobile app, and then do planning/evaluation of my wardrobe from a large view in a desktop browser where I can easily filter and sort things to visualize them.
 It helps me do things like

 - come up with new ideas for outfits by seeing items of a similar style in one view

 - plan for a trip by seeing all items that are good for certain temperature ranges